What Happens When You Mix Lunesta and Alcohol?

 Lunesta is often abused in order to achieve the dreamy, euphoric effects that come with taking more than the drug’s recommended dosage.
 Those abusing Lunesta to get high will often prolong the period of time before they fall asleep.
 This allows users to experience euphoria while in a dream-like state.

 Even more often, sleeping pills like Lunesta will be combined with another CNS depressant like alcohol or opioids.
-Users will mix these drugs in order to enhance or achieve combined side effects, which may increase euphoria.
+Users will mix these drugs to enhance or achieve combined side effects, which may increase euphoria.
 However, this combination plays with the very real possibility of overdose.

 Combining Lunesta and Alcohol